Laevipilina antarctica

-Laevipilina antarctica is a species of monoplacophoran, a superficially limpet-like marine mollusk.
+Laevipilina antarctica is a species of monoplacophoran, a superficially limpet-like marine mollusc.
 It is found in the Weddell Sea and the Lazarev Sea of Antarctica.

 Evolution

 In 2006, a molecular study on Laevipilina antarctica suggested that extant Monoplacophora and Polyplacophora form a well-supported clade with the researched Neopilina closest to the chitons.
 The two classes in this new clade, with the proposed name Serialia, all show a variable number of serially repeated gills and eight sets of dorsoventral pedal retractor muscles.